adijain2906/CPP-Programs/Sudoku Solver/README.md

 # Sudoku-Solver
-The Soduku can be entered in the code itself, in a 2d string array.
+The Sudoku can be entered in the code itself, in a 2d string array.
 This program solves Easy and Medium level Sudoku puzzles.